Mr. Wonderful (Fleetwood Mac album): Background

 In a June 1968 interview, Green mentioned that he would not be only singing his own songs on the band's forthcoming album.
 A few months later, Green told Nick Logan in an interview with NME that the album would bear a greater resemblance to their live shows than their self-titled album.
-He said that several other musicians, including Perfect and Stan Webb would appear on his songs.
-John Peel wrote some passages in the album's liner notes, which included commentary about the band members.
+He said that his harmonica playing would be less prominent on Mr. Wonderful in comparison to the band's debut album and also mentioned that several other musicians, including Perfect and Stan Webb, would appear on his songs.

-On Mr Wonderful, four of the songs, "Dust My Broom", "Doctor Brown", "Need Your Love Tonight" and "Coming Home", all begin with an identical Elmore James riff. conducted an interview after the release of Mr Wonderful where he explained his creative output on the album, saying "At the time we did the Mr Wonderful album, there was a lot of Elmore James, but I wanted the chance to clear it all out of my system on record, which I have, almost."
+On Mr Wonderful, four of the songs, "Dust My Broom", "Doctor Brown", "Need Your Love Tonight" and "Coming Home", all begin with an identical Elmore James riff.
+Spencer conducted an interview after the release of Mr Wonderful where he explained his creative output on the album, saying "At the time we did the Mr Wonderful album, there was a lot of Elmore James, but I wanted the chance to clear it all out of my system on record, which I have, almost."
 He then expressed interest in pivoting toward novelty music for future releases.
 Certain songs on Mr. Wonderful, including "Stop Messin' Round", "Lazy Poker Blues", and "Love That Burns", were performed live with members of the band Chicken Shack prior to the album's release.
+John Peel wrote some passages in the album's liner notes, which included commentary about the band members.